 Bible Clock iPhone App: An iPhone app based on The Genesis One Code

 Bible Clock allows you to convert from the biblical timeline of the 6 days of creation, to the scientific timeline of billions of years.
+Students who're interested in such an assignment can easily install the program and avoid the necessity to buy term papers online.
 It also allows you to see what event related to the development of the universe or the appearance of life on earth occurred at a particular time.

 Are both the Universe and Earth 6000 years old?
 Did the Universe expand into existence nearly 14 billion years ago from the “Big Bang”?

 Both dates cannot be right – or can they?
 Bible Clock helps bridge the gap between these two views